-- certified copy bearing the Recorder's number and date shall be provided to the Community Development Director.
-Such agreement shall include indemnity obligations consistent with the terms set forth in Sections 15.14.040(C)(1) and 15.14.040(C)(2) above. - E. Costs of Implementing Monitoring and Enforcing Conditions.
-The Operator shall be fully responsible for all reasonable costs and expenses incurred by the City or any City contractors, consultants, or employees, in implementing, monitoring, or enforcing this Ordinance, including but not limited to, costs for permitting, permit condition implementation, mitigation monitoring, reviewing and verifying information contained in reports and plans, undertaking studies, research and inspections, administrative support, fire training and equipment, emergency response and including the fully burdened cost of time spent by City employees on such matters.
-Funds from the Draw-Down Account may be used to pay for such costs. - F. Penalty for Violation of Conditions.
+- D. Consent and Agreement, Prior to the approval of the Comprehensive Drilling Plan, a covenant and agreement, on a form provided by the Community Development Director and in form and substance acceptable to the City Attorney, acknowledging and agreeing to comply with all terms and conditions established herein, shall be signed by the Operator and property owner(s) and recorded in the County Recorder's Office.
+The covenant and agreement shall run with the land and shall be binding on any subsequent Operators, owners, and tenants or occupants of any portion of the Oil Field.
+After recordation, a certified copy bearing the Recorder's number and date shall be provided to the Community Development Director.
+Such agreement shall include indemnity obligations consistent with the terms set forth in Sections 15.14.040(C)(1) and 15.14.040(C)(2) above. - E. Costs of Implementing, Monitoring and Enforcing Conditions and Requirements.
+The Operator shall be fully responsible for all reasonable costs and expenses incurred by the City or any City contractors, consultants, or employees, in implementing, monitoring, or enforcing these Drilling Regulations, the Specific Plan or the MMRP, including but not limited to, costs for permitting, permit condition implementation, mitigation monitoring, reviewing and verifying information contained in reports and plans, undertaking studies, research and inspections, administrative support, fire training and equipment, emergency response and including the fully burdened cost of time spent by City employees on such matters.
+Funds from the Draw-Down Account may be used to pay for such costs. - F. Penalty for Violation of Conditions and Requirements.
 At the discretion of the Community Development Director, taking into account the nature of the violation, the Operator may be subject to an amount not less than \$1000 or more than \$10,000 per day per violation.
 A written notice with a description of the associated penalty and required timeframe for addressing the violation will be sent to the Operator in the event of a violation.
-The penalties set forth in this Section are not exclusive, but shall be in addition to any other remedies available for a violation of the CCMC. - G. Schedule of Fees.
-The City may, from time to time, adopt a schedule of fees to be charged to the Operator for various activities that will be undertaken by the City pursuant to this Ordinance, including, but not limited to, the processing of Comprehensive Drilling Plans, Annual Drilling Plans and Drilling Use Permit applications as set forth in Section 4, Abandonments, review of plans and studies and annual inspections of Well sites and other equipment.
+The penalties set forth in this Section are not exclusive, but shall be in addition to any other remedies available for a violation of the CCMC.
+A notice of violation and related penalty may be appealed in accordance with the procedures set forth in CCMC Sections 1.02.045 and 1.02,050. - G. Schedule of Fees.
+The City may, from time to time, adopt a schedule of fees to be charged to the Operator for various activities that will be undertaken by the City pursuant to these Drilling Regulations and the Specific Plan, including, but not limited to: (1) the processing of Comprehensive Drilling Plans, Annual Consolidation and Drilling Plans and Drilling Use Permit applications as set forth in Section 4: (2) the review and processing of Abandonment Plans; (3) review of plans and studies; and (4) annual inspections of Well sites and other equipment.